Toddington, Gloucestershire

 The village is split into two, the "Old Town" near the church and the "New Town" at the crossing of the B4077 and B4632 roads.
-The village pub, the Pheasant is situated at the heart of the village, beside the village shop.
+The village pub, The Pheasant, is situated at the heart of the village, next to the village shop.

+Parish church

 Despite the size of the village, it has a large church, St Andrew's which contains the marble tombs of local nobility, the Tracy family, who variously lived at Sudeley Castle, Hailes Abbey and Toddington Manor.

+Toddington Manor

-Toddington Manor lies between New Town and Old Town, and was bought by the Turner Prize-winning artist Damien Hirst in 2005; he plans to turn the manor into a museum of his work.
+Toddington Manor lies between New Town and Old Town and was bought by the Turner Prize-winning artist Damien Hirst in 2005 with plans to turn the manor into a museum of his work.

-The Square, Toddington, is a residential conversion of the old stable block of the Manor House.
-The Square dates back to c.
+3 The Square, Toddington, is a residential conversion of the old stable block of the Manor House.
+It dates back to c.
 1800 and was possibly built by C. Beazley for Charles Hanbury-Tracy.

+Railways

-Toddington railway station is located in New Town on the heritage line, the Gloucestershire Warwickshire Steam Railway, that runs between Broadway and Cheltenham Racecourse.
+Toddington railway station is located in New Town on the Gloucestershire Warwickshire Steam Railway heritage line, which runs between Broadway and Cheltenham Racecourse.

+Also located in the village is the narrow gauge Toddington Narrow Gauge Railway, which is also known by its pre-2018 name, the North Gloucestershire Railway.